Weight loss is not merely about vanity; it`s about health.

 - Cabbage, cauliflower and broccoli raw or lightly cooked

 - Fresh and frozen vegetables rather than canned ones

 - Microwaved vegetables instead of boiled and steamed ones

 - The deepest, darkest green leafy vegetables

 - Fresh and frozen juices instead of canned ones

 - The deepest orange carrots, sweet potatoes and pumpkins

-Osteoarthritis Pain ReliefTo get some pain relief from osteoarthritis, some experts recommend alternative herbal remedies, such as Glucosamine for joints or even your standard supplement treatments such as vitamin C, vitamin D, and calcium.
+Arthritis Pain ReliefTo get some pain relief from arthritis pain, some experts recommend alternative herbal remedies, such as Glucosamine for joints or even your standard supplement treatments such as vitamin C, vitamin D, and calcium.

 The top sure-fire arthritis treatment tips involve a little of such remedies like Glucosamine for joints, as well as some physical things you can do to better protect your joints.

 1. Be kind to your joints.
 OA starts as excessive wear and tear in your joints.
 So one of the best ways to reduce the risk of this is by avoiding repetitive motions, which can include swinging a tennis racket, golf club, picking up packages at work, and other things you do the same way over and over.